 Plus, I love shooting on film.

-There are lots of out there, to suit you whatever your need.
+There are lots of camera harnesses out there, to suit you whatever your need.
 I like the Cotton Carrier Skout.
 It’s really simple to use.
 But it also has the option of using a belt attachment or a lens holder.
 It forms the basis of a pretty comprehensive carrying system.
 And it’s beautifully-made.

 I’ve been to some pretty interesting places with my cameras, and one that really springs to mind is the desert near Las Vegas.
 And what do you think of when you think desert?
 Sand.